 - Done! the closed tab with its content will reappear in your Internet browser.

 - restore closed tab

-- restore a closed tab
+- how do you restore a tab you closed

-- how to restore closed tab
+- restore closed page cntr

 - How to Change and Use Timezone (Tzutil) in Windows 7

 - Enhance the Security of your Login Password in Windows 7